marjanrezaei/marjanrezaei-store/README.md

 ---

-## 🐳 Local Development with Docker
+## 🐳 Docker Setup

-Use the Docker Compose file located in the `devops/` directory.
+Use the Docker Compose file located in the `devops/` directory:

 ```bash
 docker-compose -f devops/docker-compose.yml up --build